jessejaffe/grant-framework/applications/leadsparker.md

 - links to your research diary, blog posts, articles, forum discussions or open GitHub issues,
 - references to conversations you might have had related to this project with anyone from the EOS Network Foundation,
 - previous interface iterations, such as mock-ups and wireframes.

+LeadSparker is currently operational.
+We have deployed a campaign to promote LeadSparker and Swarms, proving we can effectively surpass both qualification steps (leads responding) and organize a team across multiple offerings.

+The [LeadSparker case study](https://leadsparker.medium.com/leadsparker-case-study-112ce14c5bea) highlights the 2-step lead qualification process via real world examples.

 ## Development Roadmap